LKChenLK/correct-pdf-filenames/README.md

 <details>
   <summary>Click to expand</summary>

-Here are some possible problems you may encounter:
+Here are some possible problems you may encounter if you're running the code with a Jupyter notebook:
 Problem with importing cv2
 - check if juyter is installed in virtual env
 - check if